 Comfrey is a flowering plant belonging to the Boraginaceae family.
 It has medicinal uses and has been a part of many herbal remedies for centuries.
 The ancient Greeks and Romans used comfrey extracts to heal wounds, set broken bones, and stop heavy bleeding.
 There are several medicines made of comfrey like expectorants ,demulcents, and even vulnerary.
 Keep reading to understand how and why it may benefit your health.

 How Does Comfrey Work?

-Comfrey leaf and root extracts contain allantoin and rosmarinic acid, making them excellent anti-inflammatory, analgesic, and wound-healing agents.
-The chemical constituents of comfrey extract reduce redness and stimulate cell proliferation and collagen production to heal wounds when applied topically.
+Comfrey leaf and root extracts contain allantoin and rosmarinic acid, making them excellent anti-inflammatory, analgesic, and wound-healing agents (1).
+The chemical constituents of comfrey extract reduce redness and stimulate cell proliferationi XIt is the procedure by which the number of cells increases as a result of cell growth and cell division. and collagen production to heal wounds when applied topically.